-For district-wide financial statements, the School District reports deferred outflows of resources as a result of pension earnings.
+A deferred outflow of resources is a consumption of net position by the government that is applicable to a future reporting period.
+Deferred amounts on bond refundings are included in the district-wide financials statements.
+The amounts represent the difference between the reacquisition price and the net carrying amount of the prior debt.
+For district-wide financial statements, the School District reports deferred outflows of resources as a result of pension and OPEB plan earnings.
 This amount is the result of a difference between what the plan expected to earn from plan investments and what is actually earned.
-This amount will be amortized over the next four years and included in pension expense.
-Changes in assumptions relating to the net pension liability are deferred and amortized over the expected remaining service lives of the employees and retirees in the plan.
-The School District also reported deferred outflows of resources for pension contributions made after the measurement date.
-This amount will reduce the net pension liability in the following year.
-The School District also reports deferred amounts on refunding on the district-wide statements.
-The amounts represent the difference between the reacquisition price and the net carrying amount of the prior debt.
+This amount will be amortized over the next four years and included in pension and OPEB expense.
+Changes in assumptions relating to the net pension and OPEB liabilities are deferred and amortized over the expected remaining services lives of the employees and retirees in the plans.
+The School District also reported deferred outflows of resources for pension and OPEB contributions made after the measurement date.
+This amount will reduce the net pension and OPEB liabilities in the following year.